Thermodynamic formalism for correspondences: Variational Principle for forward expansive correspondences

 \subsection{Rokhlin formulas}

-This subsection is devoted to showing Proposition~\ref{h_nu(sigma) when T is expansive} and Theorem~\ref{t_h_mu(Q) when T is expansive}.
-We first use the Shannon--McMillan--Breiman Theorem and Proposition~\ref{almost every point is Lebesgue point} to establish the formula in Proposition~\ref{h_nu(sigma) when T is expansive}, a variant of the Rokhlin formula for measure-theoretic entropy of shift maps.
-Then we use this formula to establish the formula in Theorem~\ref{t_h_mu(Q) when T is expansive}, the Rokhlin formula for measure-theoretic entropy of transition probability kernels.
-Finally, in Remark~\ref{rohlin formula2}, we point out that an equivalent form of the classical Rokhlin formula for forward expansive single-valued map (see for example, \cite[Theorem~2.9.7]{conformal fractals}) can be deduced from Theorem~\ref{t_h_mu(Q) when T is expansive}.
-That is why we call the formulas in Proposition~\ref{h_nu(sigma) when T is expansive} and Theorem~\ref{t_h_mu(Q) when T is expansive} the \defn{Rokhlin formulas} .
-This subsection and Subsection~\ref{subsct_proof of Theorem} rely on Appendix~\ref{subsct_Conditional transition probability kernels}.
+This subsection is devoted to Proposition~\ref{h_nu(sigma) when T is expansive} and Theorem~\ref{t_h_mu(Q) when T is expansive}.
+We first use the Shannon--McMillan--Breiman theorem and Corollary~\ref{almost every point is Lebesgue point} to establish Proposition~\ref{h_nu(sigma) when T is expansive}, a variant of the Rokhlin formula for measure-theoretic entropy of shift maps.
+Then we use Proposition~\ref{h_nu(sigma) when T is expansive} to establish Theorem~\ref{t_h_mu(Q) when T is expansive}, our Rokhlin formula for measure-theoretic entropy of transition probability kernels.
+Finally, in Remark~\ref{rohlin formula2}, we point out that an equivalent form of the classical Rokhlin formula for forward expansive maps (see e.g., \cite[Theorem~2.9.7]{PU10}) follows from Theorem~\ref{t_h_mu(Q) when T is expansive}.

 Let $\mu$ be a probability measure on some measurable space $(Y, \SBB (Y))$.
 If there exists a countable measurable set $A \in \SBB (Y)$ such that $\nu (A)=1$, then we set

 where we follow the convention that $0 \log 0 =0$.
 If $\nu (A) <1$ for all countable measurable set $A \in \SBB(Y)$, then we set $H(\nu) \=+\infty$.